johnnywang1994/edm-generator/README.md

 ```

 ### 4. build result
-Run build will build up your HTML and by default through `Premailer` compiled, you can change the settings in `config.js`
+Run build will build up your HTML and by default through `Juice` compiled, you can change the settings in `config.js` to use `Premailer` or to disable this feature
 ```bash
 $ yarn build
 ```